Satnam Singh: High school basketball career

 In early 2010, it was announced that the global sports marketing business IMG was partnering with Reliance Industries, the largest corporation in India, to form a new company known as IMG Reliance (IMGR).
 They formed a new sports and entertainment marketing company and made their first move by signing a 30-year contract with the Basketball Federation of India (BFI).
 The decision was an attempt at improving the facilities and leagues in the country and they started allowing athletes to attend the Bradenton-based IMG Academy on a full scholarship.

 Singh led the Punjab state youth team to a national championship in June 2010, leading the BFI to choose him to play at an NBA Basketball Without Borders camp in Singapore.
 The BFI's head coach, Harish Sharma, had him play against members of the Indian national team, and he managed to compete with them.
 Sharma recommended Singh for IMGR to consider him for a scholarship, but at 14 years of age, he was too old.
 Sharma said, "This boy, you will want to see.
 I've told people many times, he can become India's Yao Ming."
 Troy Justice, who directed basketball operations for the NBA in India, also visited Punjab and discovered Singh at the NBA Mahindra Challenge.
 He said, "First time I saw him play, he was wearing shoes that were falling apart.
 The seams had split, and he was coming right out of them.
 That's all he had.
 He was growing so fast.
 We helped him get shoes.
 I've heard people talk, but we're not sure they know how big he'll get."
 Justice had confidence in him, however, saying, "He can be the chosen one for basketball in India."

-Nevertheless, Singh was later awarded a scholarship under the IMGR basketball training academy and shifted to Bradenton, Florida in September 2010.
+Nevertheless, Singh was later awarded a scholarship under the IMGR basketball training academy and moved to Bradenton, Florida in September 2010.
 Despite knowing no English at the time, he was one of 29 student-athletes—male and female combined—to be selected to train at IMG Academy.
 During the 2014–15 season, he averaged 9.2 points, 8.4 rebounds and 2.2 blocks in less than 20 minutes per game for IMG, the No. 2 ranked team in the country.
-However, due to his poor English and lack of American citizenship, Singh was ineligible for the National Collegiate Athletic Association (NCAA).
+However, Singh did not academically qualify to play college basketball in the National Collegiate Athletic Association (NCAA).